openlawlibrary/taf/docs/updater/specification.md

 - do not want to think of a single uploaded file (e.g. a xml or html file) as a target file and list all of them inside the targets metadata files,
 - do want to think of Git commits as target objects.

-The goal of this document is to explore how TUF can be used to protect GitHub repositories - which aspect,s need to be modified and how, and which must be closely followed.
+The goal of this document is to explore how TUF can be used to protect GitHub repositories - which aspects need to be modified and how, and which must be closely followed.

 A repository for experimentation and familiarization with TUF is [here](<https://github.com/openlawlibrary/tuf-test>).